TEXAS eMAX Electronic Timer

 "The Texas Timers eMAX is a game-changing timer for Electric FF.
-It is ultra-light and slim, run and DT times are easily adjusted in the field, and it accepts the popular Bauer remote DT as an option. eMAX is certainly the best, most feature-laden timer currently on the market for AMA E-36, A and B Electric, and the new Electric NOS."
+It is ultra-light and slim, run and DT times are easily adjusted in the field, and it accepts all popular remote DTs as an option. eMAX is certainly the best, most feature-laden timer currently on the market for AMA E-36, A and B Electric, and the new Electric NOS."

 The eMAX timer was developed and designed in conjunction with Dick Ivers, a well known and successful electric flier.
 Dick has always designed his own timers, and we are fortunate that he agreed to team up with Texas Timers to produce this outstanding product.
 This is the new benchmark in timers for electric Free Flight.

 This timer uses two high quality rotary switches to select the desired motor run time and DT time.
 The switches have a nice "bump" so you actually feel the setting.
 The ten different motor run times and 8 different DT timers can be intermixed in any combination to provide 80 unique flight profiles.
 And, if this is not enough for you, an optional Data Port can be used to set either to any desired value from 0 to 600 seconds in tenths of a second increments.
 The only restriction is DT time may not be less than the motor time (for obvious reasons) and the timer actually prevents you from doing this.
 Use of the Data Port requires a PC (using free downloaded software) and a special cable from us.
 I bought a few ASUS refurbished 7 inch netbooks that work great and am offering them to my customers.
 Comes with a protective case, and charger.
 You can keep up with your email and read Kindle books in bed when not using it to program your eMAX.
 To see what a typical screen looks like when using the Data Port, click HERE.
 No Apple products are compatible.